 Just ride: It’s hard sometimes to think about sliding onto the saddle and turning the cranks for a morning commute when the weather is cold or hot, or you’re dead tired and staring down a long workout on the weekend.
 But once you get rolling, it’s almost unfailingly worth the effort.
 Because pedaling a bicycle makes you feel great – and isn’t that the perfect note on which to start a new year?

-What are your cycling resolutions for 2014?
+What are your cycling resolutions for the new year?